FENECON Industrial S — Assembly and Operating Instructions

 -

-Use by untrained persons (instruction in accordance with the operating instructions is provided by the operator)
+Use by untrained persons (instruction in accordance with the installation and service instructions is provided by the operator).

 -